Package 'markovDP'

 # (X are walls, S is the start and G is the goal)

-# some examples are installed with pom
+# some examples are installed with the package

 maze_dir <- system.file("mazes", package = "markovDP")